Code Review Guide

 We make sure to keep a high code quality in Hop.

 We avoid situations where contributors and reviewers spend a lot of time refining a contribution that gets rejected later.

 Every review needs to check the following six aspects.
 We encourage to check these aspects in order, to avoid spending time on detailed code quality reviews when formal requirements are not met or there is no consensus in the community to accept the change.

 Check whether the contribution is sufficiently well-described to support a good review.
 Trivial changes and fixes do not need a long description.
-If the implementation is exactly according to a prior discussion on Jira or the development mainling list, only a short reference to that discussion is needed.
+If the implementation is exactly according to a prior discussion on GitHub or the development mainling list, only a short reference to that discussion is needed.
 If the implementation is different from the agreed approach in the consensus discussion, a detailed description of the implementation is required for any further review of the contribution.

 Any pull request that changes functionality or behavior needs to describe the big picture of these changes, so that reviews know what to look for (and don’t have to dig through the code to hopefully understand what the change does).

 A contribution is well-described if the following questions 2, 3, and 4 can be answered without looking at the code.

 This question can be directly answered from the linked GitHub issue.
 For pull requests that are created without prior consensus, a discussion in GitHub to seek consensus will be needed.

 For [hotfix] pull requests, consensus needs to be checked in the pull request.

 Does the Contribution Need Attention from some Specific Committers and Is There Time Commitment from These Committers?